gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

 Adaptation Layer, or PAL.
 Thus, if there is a PAL for a given host, the library OS and applications will "just work".

 Porting Graphene to a new host only requires porting a PAL, by implementing the [PAL Host ABI](PAL-Host-ABI.md) using OS features of the host.
-To date, we ported Graphene to FreeBSD and Linux (the latter also with Intel SGX support).
+To date, we ported Graphene to FreeBSD (this port is not maintained anymore) and Linux (the latter also with Intel SGX support).
 Support for more hosts is expected in the future.

 #### Check out Application Test Cases